m3z0id/Currency-Bot/README.md

-This bot is a work-in-progress.
+A work in progress currency bot for KiwiNest.

+## Development
+Pycharm is recommended with ruff linter and black formatter.